SuzanneA-lab/Study-Timer-Project/README.md

 ### Assets
 Programming, background art and overall UI design created by Suzanne A
-Icons and fonts sourced from google material icons/fonts Sound effect created on audiotool.com using breezy piano preset by Lxrd Breezy
+Icons and fonts sourced from google material icons/fonts
+Sound effects created on audiotool.com using breezy piano synth preset by Lxrd Breezy programming support from brocode, w3schools